neetfrog/androidCamera/README.md

 ﻿# RawSnap

-RawSnap is a compact Camera2 API app that let's you take RAW images.
+Lightweight Camera2 app with RAW capture and manual controls

 It supports:
 - Photo capture (JPEG)